Note: information on this page refers to Ceylon 1.2, not to the current release.

 languages.
 The Ceylon language module defines support for sequence types via

-the interfaces Sequential
+the interfaces Sequential,

-and Empty
+and Empty.

 Again, there is some syntax sugar associated with sequences:

-represents an empty sequence and is abbreviated[]
+- the type Emptyrepresents an empty sequence and is abbreviated[].

-Some operations of the type Sequence
+Some operations of the type Sequence aren't defined by Sequential, so you

-can't call them if all you have is X[]
+can't call them if all you have is X[].
+Therefore, we need the

-construct to gain access to these operations.
+if (nonempty ... ) construct to gain access to these operations.

 void printBounds(String[] strings) {